How’s your traffic looking? If you’ve noticed a significant rise or dip in levels, It could be because of a recent Panda update.

 Expect this process to continue.

 In Panda 4.1, Google is using these “eyes” to determine whether or not websites are overly optimized.
 Although the majority of websites with “keyword stuffing” have been eliminated, there are still some SEO’s who are pushing the limits.

-Google is not trying to eliminate the use of keywords all together, they are still very important to the search process.
+Google is not trying to eliminate the use of keywords altogether, they are still very important to the search process.
 They are just trying to ensure that webmasters are using the keywords in a responsible manner.
-They want ALL the information on the page to be useful, answer a question that could be asked and have a high-quality standard.
+They want ALL the information on the page to be useful, answer a question that could be asked, and have a high-quality standard.
 No more low-quality content and no more keyword stuffing.
-Every word that is placed on your page better have a purpose, a purpose other than just adding another instance of your favorite keyword to your site.
+Every word that is placed on your page better has a purpose, a purpose other than just adding another instance of your favorite keyword to your site.

 These SEO’s were likely targets in Panda 4.1.
 That’s why even though the update wasn’t massive, it’s still having a massive effect on a select group of websites.

 If you got hit by Panda 4.1, you’re probably wondering what you can do to fix your rankings.
 Well, we could give you a lot of practical tips.
 How many advertisements do you have on your website, are you putting too many main keywords in your content?
 Is your content all 500 words, or does it vary?